 He lasted several more months having regular reviews but Flystrike struck him Read about Smokey’s flystrike & I had to have him put to sleep.

-My Last experience, touchwood, of an abscess, was in Bubbles my 6 year old crossbreed.
+My first surgery abscess, was in Bubbles my 6 year old crossbreed.
 As soon as I adopted her I had her spayed as it was likely she was already starting with uterine cancer at that age.
 After the spay operation whilst checking her surgery wound, I noticed a discoloured part of her skin & what looked like a hole.
 See photo above.
 I took her to the vets & it would seem that she’d had a small abscess around a couple of the stitches.
 The abscess had in fact burst & the ‘hole’ I could see was in actual fact a very deep red scab.
 Miraculously, she did not have an infection, the pus must have come out & drained away from her.
 I had to monitor her even more closely to make sure no infection returned.
 I think Bubbles was very lucky & we got away with no antibiotics because the abscess was so small & had burst early on.

 Within my bunnies, Rumble had an allergy that caused him to be very snotty some days & sometimes makes one of his eyes water.
 Read more about Rumble’s allergy.
 For Rumble the constant mucus he had put him at great risk of developing an abscess within the head area.
 I absolutely kept on top of any sign of too much mucus, his watery eye & anything else suspicious around his head.